tim09bu/AventurischeBuchkarten/README.md

-# my1stFoundryVTTMod
+# Aventurische Buchkarten
-We are createing a Foundry VTT Module, where you can use Book cards.
+This module will give you the ability to use DSA books with Foundry VTT which are based on **[Aventurische Bibliothek](https://www.ulisses-ebooks.de/product/352382/DSA5--Aventurische-Bibliothek-PDF-als-Download-kaufen)**.

+## Howto use

+todo